 “My little girl has had many people fail to see her potential and it’s changed who I am as a parent and a therapist.
 I believe every child has unique interests, motivations, and strengths that need to be uncovered and recognised.
 What an honour and privilege it is to really see the greatness that lies in each child and to truly experience joy as each new (communication) skill is achieved."

 So who knew!
 Moshi monsters are a great tool to explore social relationships, friendships and emotions.
-As I looked through my resource cupboard one day last week to find the … Continue reading
+As I looked through my resource cupboard one day last week to find the right materials for some SLT sessions I came across some Moshi monsters that were destined for the charity shop To my surprise when I opened… Continue reading When friendships and feelings are painful – using toys to explore

-If you have followed part 1 and part 2 of this series on time concepts you will have had a look at some of my other ideas to teach those … Continue reading
+If you have followed part 1 and part 2 of this series on time concepts you will have had a look at some of my other ideas to teach those tricky time concepts.
+This week I was helping a young man who was struggling with before and after - he can follow "before" and "after"… Continue reading Creative ways to learn time concepts – part 3

 It has always struck me that the way that we lay out calendars and diaries is really not that intuitive.
-Whilst it makes practical sense to use tables or a … Continue reading
+Whilst it makes practical sense to use tables or a linear format - the circular (clock) way of organising these time sequences that keep on looping round feels much more intuitive.
+See Creative ways to… Continue reading Creative ways to learn time concepts – part 2

 The past couple of weeks I have been having fun finding ways to teach the concept of time to kids with Developmental Language Disorder and also Autism.
-The language of … Continue reading
+The language of time is commonplace but often abstract and can be challenging for working memory.
+Learning sequences of months and days along with songs is a good… Continue reading Creative ways to learn time concepts – part 1